In this article

 What is cash application in accounts receivable?

-Matching incoming payments to the correct open invoices and updating the AR ledger.
-Done manually it is prone to errors that inflate DSO and misdirect collections.
+It is matching incoming payments to the correct open invoices and updating the AR ledger.
+Done manually it is prone to errors that inflate DSO and misdirect collections toward invoices that are already paid.

 How much does poor cash application cost?

-Direct costs are manual matching and error correction.
-Indirect costs include inflated DSO, misdirected collections, unapplied cash, and avoidable write-offs that compound over time.
+The direct costs are manual matching and error correction, but the indirect costs are larger: inflated DSO, misdirected collections, unapplied cash, and avoidable write-offs that compound over time.
+The biggest cost is often the erosion of customer trust.

 Why do payments end up in a suspense account?

-When remittance is unclear or missing, often from procurement portals, consolidated payments, or omitted invoice numbers, payments cannot be matched and sit in suspense.
+When remittance is unclear or missing, often from AP portals, consolidated payments, or omitted invoice numbers, payments cannot be matched and sit in suspense.
+They show as outstanding until someone investigates them by hand.

 How does poor cash application affect customer relationships?